 US Flag with 43 stars.
-In use 4 July 1890–
+In use 4 July 1890– 3 July 1891.
+Created by jacobolus using Adobe Illustrator, and released into the public domain. |

 On November 1, 1890, in the Bastrop County, Texas, courthouse, along with his brother Carl Lewis Beier, E. Moritz Beier became a citizen of the United States of America.
 By extension of law, their wives and children became entitled to the benefits of citizenship as well.